On conditional moments of high-dimensional random vectors given lower-dimensional projections: Results

 \section{Results}

 We first present our main non-asymptotic result, i.e., Theorem~\ref{thm:main}, and the bounds \ref{c.Sk} and \ref{c.density} that it relies on.
 These bounds depend on a constant $k$ that will be chosen as needed later.
 In Corollary~\ref{asymptotics} and the attending discussion, we then present asymptotic scenarios in which the constants in \ref{c.Sk} and \ref{c.density} can be controlled, such that the error bounds in Theorem~\ref{thm:main} become small.
-Throughout, consider a random $d$-vector $Z$ that has a Lebesgue density and that satisfies $\E Z = 0$ as well as $\E Z Z' = I_d$.
+Throughout the following, consider a random $d$-vector $Z$ that has a Lebesgue density and that satisfies $\E Z = 0$ as well as $\E Z Z' = I_d$.
 For $k \in \N$, write $Z_1,\dots, Z_k$ for i.i.d. copies of $Z$, and write $S_k$ for the $k\times k$ Gram-matrix $S_k = (Z_i' Z_j/d)_{i,j=1}^k$.
+For $g\ge 0$, a monomial of degree $g$ in the elements of $S_k-I_k$ is an expression of the form $G = \prod_{\ell=1}^g (S_k-I_k)_{i_\ell,j_\ell}$ for $(i_\ell, j_\ell)\in\{1,\dots, k\}^2$, $1\le \ell\le g$ (with the convention that $G=1$ in case $g=0$).
+We say that $G$ has a linear (resp. quadratic) factor if one of the pairs, say $(i_1, j_1)$, occurs exactly once (resp. twice).

 \begin{enumerate} \leftmargin{-20pt} {(b\arabic{enumi})} {\textbf{\theenumi}}